Courage to Resist

-Courage to Resist (CTR) is an organization in the San Francisco, CA area and beyond formed during the early part of the Iraq War (often called the 2nd Iraq war) which began in 2003.
-CTR's mission is to support U.S military war resisters, including helping them with legal fees such as well-known resisters Chelsea Manning and Reality Winner.
+Courage to Resist (CTR) was an organization in the San Francisco, CA area and beyond formed during the early part of the Iraq War (often called the 2nd Iraq war) which began in 2003.
+CTR's mission was to support U.S. military war resisters, including helping them with legal fees such as well-known resisters Chelsea Manning and Reality Winner.
 In 2018, CTR began encouraging soldiers to resist at detention camps and other immigrant operations of the U.S. military.
 CTR's principle slogans are “Supporting the troops who refuse to fight!” and "Towards a World Without War!"
 They support those “who face consequences for acting on conscience, in opposition to illegal wars, occupations, [and] the policies of empire”.

+On December 18, 2024, Jeff Paterson, Courage to Resist co-founder and longtime Director announced termination of Courage to Resist.

 Founding

 The Iraq War began amid controversy of Iraq's possessing “weapons of mass destruction”.
 According to French academic Dominique Reynié, between 3 January and 12 April 2003, 36 million people globally took part in almost 3,000 protests against war in Iraq, with demonstrations on 15 February 2003 being the largest.
 Resistance also occurred in the U.S. military.
-On April 1, 2003 Stephen E. Funk, a U.S. Marine Corps Lance Corporal Reservist held a press conference outside the Camp Pendleton Marine Base in Oceanside, CA publicly announcing his refusal to participate in the war.
+On April 1, 2003, Stephen E. Funk, a U.S. Marine Corps Lance Corporal Reservist held a press conference outside the Camp Pendleton Marine Base in Oceanside, CA publicly announcing his refusal to participate in the war.
 Like minded civilians and veterans of earlier wars stepped forward to support Funk.
 As other soldiers refused orders and faced courts-martial, a broader support organization was needed for their defense.
 Courage to Resist was formed to help fill that need.